annejan/bolt-extension-clientlogin/readme.md

 In the first instance, after authentication a user is redirected to the homepage.

-By supplying the paramter `true` the user is redirected to the current page.
+By supplying the parameter `true` the user is redirected to the current page.

 Logout Link
 -----------